What Are AWS Backup Tools and Their Importance for Disaster Recovery

 AWS Elastic Disaster Recovery (AWS DRS) is a service focused on minimizing downtime and data loss by enabling fast, reliable recovery of on-premises or cloud workloads directly into AWS.
 AWS DRS continuously replicates data at the block level from source servers to AWS, ensuring near real-time protection without introducing significant performance overhead.

 In the event of a disaster, organizations can quickly launch recovered instances in AWS, achieving low recovery time objectives.
-This service supports automated failover and failback processes, simplifying the migration and recovery lifecycle during planned or unplanned outages.
+This service supports automated failover and failback processes, simplifying the migration and recovery lifecycle during planned or an unplanned AWS outage.

 Why AWS Native Backup Tools Alone Fall Short for Enterprise Disaster Recovery